 Current Medical Treatments for Dengue Symptoms

-- Administering acetaminophen for fever and pain relief, avoiding NSAIDs like ibuprofen and aspirin due to the risk of bleeding.
+- Taking acetaminophen for fever and pain (avoid ibuprofen and aspirin because they can cause bleeding)

-Hospitals may provide intravenous fluids and electrolytes in severe cases to stabilize patients, especially those with dengue hemorrhagic fever or shock syndrome.
+Hospitals give IV fluids and minerals to serious cases.
+This helps stabilize patients, especially those with bleeding or shock from dengue.

 Home Remedies: Managing Symptoms Effectively